ecilasun/e32e/README.md

 ## Work in progress
 - Investigate overlapped AXI4 transactions
-  - Already have reads & writes overlap
+  - Already have some reads & writes overlap
   - Check write-write and read-read overlaps and how to handle out-of-order transactions using IDs
 - Need to work on the OS a bit, task system and debugging still very experimental
+  - Will have to improve upon the mailbox idea
 - Might be interesting to check legacy rasterization or sprite support on the GPU
+  - GPU can burst read, trivial to do masked burst writes for sprites
+  - Rasterization is pretty straightforward, texturing complicates it a little but still not that hard
 - Start looking at BVH8 tracing now that the GPU has independent access to RAM
-  - Some tools to generate BVH8 data offline already done, alongside with a previewer
+  - Some tools to generate BVH8 data offline already done, alongside with a previewer, available at https://github.com/ecilasun/lbvh-tool
-- Figure out why SPI-SDCard communications frequently break
-  - Is this a memory controller issue on uncached bus?
-- Use terminal output over video screen instead of UART
-  - Need UART for debugging support

-## Notes
-The idea here is to build a console-like apparatus for folks to experiment with using software, and cutting the need for an expensive development system.
-To that end, I'm building an add-on board for the QMTECH Artix-7 board which currently provides DVI output (over HDMI pin).
-The board itself can be purchased for about 80USD currently which compared to Digilent boards is quite a bargain.
-The files for the addon board will be part of the git repo that hosts the final project files (this one is a placeholder as I'm developing on the more capable Nexys Video board)
+- Implement a bi-directional PS/2 keyboard interface
+  - Would be nice to be able to turn the caps lock light on and off
+- Work on non-indexed color video output modes
+- Eventually need to pipeline the CPUs, try the register busy bit list idea